-After permanent crown placement, your doctor will explain post-implant care instruction.
+After permanent crown placement, your doctor will explain post-implant care instructions.

 POST-OPERATIVE INSTRUCTIONS FOR DENTAL IMPLANTS

-- Follow these post-operative instructions after Dental Implant procedure, and never hesitate in consulting the doctor for any question or problem:
+- Follow these post-operative instructions after Dental Implant procedure, and never hesitate to consult the doctor for any question or problem:

 - After implant surgery, it’s normal to have some bleeding or redness in the mouth for 24 hours.
 To control excessive bleeding, bite on a gauze pad (placed on the bleeding wound) for 30 minutes.
 If bleeding does not stop, seek further instructions from your dentist.

 - Swelling is natural after surgery.
 To minimize it, apply an ice pack on the cheek in the surgical area (you can also use a plastic bag or an ice-filled towel).
 Apply the ice as much as you can for the first 36 hours.

 - Drink lots of fluids but avoid consuming hot beverages.
 Stick to a soft diet on the day of surgery.
 You can get back to the normal diet once the surgical area is healed.
 Don’t drink anything using a straw.